Elliptic multizetas and the elliptic double shuffle relations: The elliptic double shuffle and push-neutrality relations

-The purpose of this subsection is to give a double family of relations satisfied by the coefficients of $\mathfrak{a}(\tau)$.
-The first one is the usual family of {\it alternality} relations and the second is the family of {\it push-neutrality} relations.
+The coefficients of $\mathfrak{a}(\tau)$ generate the $\Q$-algebra $\overline{\Ac}$ of $\overline{A}$-EMZs.
+In this paragraph we will consider certain relations satisfied by the coefficients of $\mathfrak{a}(\tau)$, different from the linearized elliptic double shuffle relations satisfied by $\mathfrak{e}(\tau)$.
+The first family of relations on the coefficients of $\mathfrak{a}(\tau)$ is the usual family of {\it alternality} relations, but the second is the family of {\it push-neutrality} relations.
 These relations are related (mod $2\pi i$) to the {\it Fay-shuffle relations} introduced in \cite{Matthes:Edzv}, and studied explicitly in depth 2.
-We show that modulo $2\pi i$ our relations are the same as the Fay-shuffle relations.
-We also show that even in depth 2 and mod $2\pi i$, the alternality and push-neutrality relations are strictly weaker than the full set of algebraic relations that must be satisfied by the elliptic analogs of mzv's, whereas the $\Delta$-bialternality is conjecturally complete.
+We show that in depth 2, the push-neutrality relations are identical to the Fay-shuffle relations.
+We also show that even in depth 2 and mod $2\pi i$, the alternality and push-neutrality relations are strictly weaker than the linearized elliptic double shuffle relations.

 We will give our relations in terms of mould theory (but see Corollary \ref{pushneut} for a translation into power series terms at the end).
 For this we recall the $push$ and $dar$-operators defined in \eqref{pushmould} and \eqref{darmould}.
 We will say that a mould $B$ is {\it push-neutral} if